mgaruccio/Big-PGHLittleHack-2019/README.md

 *Support Staff*
 [Ariel Sanchez](https://twitter.com/arielsanchezmor), VMware, Technical Account Manager

+## Scoring-tasks

+The scoring is based on three main areas:
+- Team engagement
+- Technical chops
+- Presentation

+Here's the activities which will grant your team points (feel free to recommend more):
+_Social_
+- Naming your team
+- Sending a tweet with a picture of your team and team name to the #PGHLittleHack hashtag
+- Extra points if you tag everyone in your team in that tweet!
+- Meet five people you didn't know before today and trade stickers
+- Create in the PGHLittleHack Github repo a text file with your Team name, members and project _Technical_
+- Interact with a public API (any method)
+- Interact with a public API using a "modern language" such as Python, Ansible, Terraform, etc _Presentation_
+- Had a clear objective
+- Can detail what each team member brought to the project
+- Create a presentation
+- Use memes in the presentation (Ariel has something special if you use cats!)

+## Toys

 *Confirmed lab gear and technology you can play with*

 - Eric Nielsen will have Raspebrry Pi and sensors handy
-- Expedient will allow people who sign up with access to their vCloud environment!
+- Expedient is offering access to their [vCloud environment](https://twitter.com/anthonydjackman/status/1131031022949289984)!
 And they will be in attendance to help people use it. **Send Ariel Sanchez a DM with 4 things - first name, last name, work email, company.
 They won't spam you, but it's needed for this generous gesture.**  This is great if you don't have a clear idea of what you want to build but know you will need some infrastructure.
 - Ariel Sanchez will bring a 64gb NUC, Open vSwitch switch, and a VeloCloud device
 - AdminWillie has a Pi with contollers.